kneasle/kneasle.github.io/content/projects/sapling/index.md

 +++
 title = "Sapling"
-description = "A highly experimental vi-inspired editor where you edit code, not text."
+description = "A highly experimental vi-inspired editor where you edit code, not text"

 weight = 40